 These flourless peanut butter cookies are made from 3 ingredients and are SO good.
-Dirty only ONE bowl and have these ready in just 15 minutes!
-Make these peanut butter cookies keto-friendly when using natural sweetener.
+Dirty only ONE bowl and ready in just 15 minutes!
+Use natural sweetener to make these keto friendly.

-With only 3 ingredients you can make delicious peanut butter cookies, fast!
-This flourless peanut butter cookie recipe can be altered just a tiny bit to make them keto-friendly, too.
+With only 3 ingredients you can make flourless peanut butter cookies.
+Use this recipe to make easy keto peanut butter cookies too!

 Years ago a friend made me these cookies and I couldn't believe there was no flour in them!
 I started making them for Ben because he loves peanut butter cookies and it was a fast and easy recipe.
 My kids now love them, too.